West Kimberley Football Association

 The West Kimberley Football Association is an Australian rules football competition in the far North West of Western Australia.

 The league covers an area from Bidyadanga in the west to Derby in the east.
 Games are played during the day in Broome and Derby with the majority of games and all finals taking place on Haynes Oval in Broome.
 At the end of the 2005 season there were eight teams participating – Broome Bulls, Broome Saints, Towns, Bidyadanga Emus, Peninsula Bombers, Cable Beach Greenbacks, Derby Lightning and Mowanjum Hawks.
 In 2006 the Looma Eagles joined the competition after leaving the Central Kimberley Football League (CKFL).

+History

+In 1921 the Broome Football Club was formed, local citizens signed up and two teams were formed.
+Using the residences of the players to divide the town in two.
+A line was drawn across the town and players living to the North of the line were zoned to North, and players living South of the line played for South.
+For six seasons this was the rule and it was a lopsided competition, South was the dominant team.
+In 1927 a redrawing of the zones resulted in two new teams, Marsh Rovers and the Wanderers.
+This was an attempt to revitalise the game in town but when the Great Depression hit it caused a downturn in economic activity and resulted in the lack of workers coming to town.
+Lack of workers meant lack of players and the game went into recess.

+3 years later, in an attempt to revive the game the club returned to the original boundaries and origin teams.
+This lasted only a season and a half before the game was kaput.